 In coffee ‘tasseography’ it is generally considered unlucky to read your own cup.
-If you want to know how to read fortunes in coffee, it is explained here.
+If you want to know how to read fortunes in coffee, it is explained in the book, The Fortune-teller; or, Peeps into futurity by Louisa Lawford.
 Wavy lines are good, straight ones bad, circles denote money and human figures are positive omens, as are dogs but other animals are not so lucky.

 In the 1770s, advertisements began to appear for English coffee, made to a balsamic recipe from herbs, barks and plants which extolled a myriad of health benefits for those who partook.
 A typical letter of fawning recommendation, published in regional newspapers alongside information on where the coffee could be bought, described the grateful customer as previously suffering from headaches, drowsiness, trembling, belching, wandering pains which flew from one part of the body to another, loss of appetite and more.
 A canister of this magical coffee, and a cup morning and evening, instantly banished all the complaints.
 (It perhaps was akin to dandelion coffee, a known coffee substitute.)